mapoztate/mprado/content/posts/college-search-strategy.md

 ---
-title: 'The College Search Strategy'
+title: 'Finding the right colleges'
 date: 2023-04-27
 tags: [education, high-school]
 social_image: '/media/golden-gate.jpg'
 description: Harvard, Stanford, MIT might be tempting, but a good list is just as important.
 ---
+### What to expect:
+* Intro
+* The initial search
+* Knowing where you stand
+* Trimming the fat
+* An example
+* Shotgunning vs rifling
+* Ending thoughts

+*Posted a bit early since a friend asked for it.*

 It's almost May 1st!
 And with that is the last day to finally choose your college!
-Check out my video [here]() if you're interested in my own college decisions video.

 I'll be talking about how to get an initial batch of schools, and how to sort them out between safety, target, and reach schools.

 ### The initial search
 Ask yourself a couple questions before you start searching.
 Do you want to stay in state / near home?
 Do you have enough money to afford private colleges?
 Are you going after the prestige?
 Once you have these questions answered, look for colleges that would fit this criteria.

 Start off with 40 colleges that you'd like to attend.
 Have at least two safety schools that are near home, and you can expand from there.